mandle420/DCS_Standalone_on_linux/README.md

 for standalone](https://lutris.net/games/dcs-world/) on Lutris
 ![Lutris Install Scripts](images/DCS.openbeta.png)
-I used the latter labeled Standalone Open Beta version, but they both should work as DCS no longer has an "OpenBeta" and i believe that the install scripts are borked.
+I used the latter labeled Standalone Open Beta version, but they both should work as DCS no longer has an "OpenBeta" and I believe that the install scripts may be borked.

 ### Getting it working

 Both versions need some winetricks applied.
 Start the game once first to create the prefix, then use lutris's winetricks to add these .dll and font.
 ```